zsdonghao/stackednet/README.md

 > The "StackedNet" class implemented Staked Sparse Autoencoders, on the top
 > of Theano so as to use GPU acceleration.
 It's behaviour can be modified
 > easily according to your demand.
-For advanced version, please contact Author.
+For advanced version, please contact author.

 ## Motivation